NaeemRoberts/phonopyScripts/README.md

 # phonopyScripts
-Some automation scripts for extracting eigenvectors and frequencies from phonopy files
+Some automation scripts for extracting eigenvectors and frequencies from YAML files